Calculating potential energy surfaces with quantum computers by measuring only the density along adiabatic transitions: Examples

 \section{Examples}

 Before utilizing a quantum computer simulator, we first validate the method using exact simulation and perfect measurement.
-The exact evolution/ exact measurement experiments use TDDFTinversion to 1) Generate the ground state eigenfunctions and one-body RDM, 2) scipy\cite{2020SciPy-NMeth} to calculate the initial orbitals and $v_{KS}$ using the one-body RDM using Eq (\ref{eq.gen_orbs}), and 3) TDDFT inversion to propagate both the full system and generate the KS orbitals along the adiabatic path from the exact second time-derivative of the density.
+The exact evolution/ exact measurement experiments use TDDFTinversion to 1) Generate the ground state eigenfunctions and one-body RDM, 2) scipy\cite{2020SciPy-NMeth} to calculate the initial orbitals and $v_{KS}$ using Eq (\ref{eq.gen_orbs}), and 3) TDDFTinversion to propagate both the full system and generate the KS orbitals along the adiabatic path from the exact second time-derivative of the density.